thierryH91200/PegaseUIData/README.md

 Statement = ok

 Dark/LIght toolBar = ok                         10/11/24

-Add helper and definition for SwiftData          15//11/24
+Add helper and definition for SwiftData         15/11/24

 I have added a database to my application.
 I still have a few adjustments to make.
-Improvement of the database                     20/11/2024
+Improvement of the database                     20/11/24 Improves Detail view                            13/12/24

 Improve translation